Hanstad/artifactory-user-plugins/filestore/nugetFolderMover/README.md

   plugin loaded correctly
   - Test with a nuGet package inside one of the nuGet local repositories to ensure the file is stored in a containing folder (wait long enough for the cron job to be executed)

+#### Configuration
+In the nugetFolderMover.properties file an array of prefixes can be configured i.e.

+`prefixes = ['org.companyName', 'companyName']`

+Adding this makes the plugin remove 'org.companyName' or 'companyName' from the folder structure